SHEscher/RelevanceRelated/README.md

 pip install -e .
 ```

-Note, there are optional dependencies for those, who want to develop this project further.
+Note, there are optional dependencies for those who want to develop this project further.
 Check out the [`setup.cfg`](./setup.cfg) file to see which dependencies will be installed additionally
 (add the `[develop]` flag to the `pip` installation line above).